Zenith-Infinity/zenverse-web/README.md

 # Game Distribution Example Web Project
-I create this for upcoming project, built with tailwind css & a bit bootstrap.
+I create this for final exam project, built with tailwind css & a bit bootstrap.
 This website is still on development so many things i have to do to perfect it.
 I will make a list for major update and some update to fix bug or or tidy up some elements on the website.

-This website is currently made by myself with reference from some hoyo websites. all copyrights owned by HoYoverse as an original devs.
+This website is currently made by myself with reference from some hoyo websites.
+All copyrights referred to each developer in game list.

+Project Started: Sunday, May 19th 2024.
+Project Finished: Tuesday, July 9th 2024.
+(7 weeks, 2 days)

+Front-end devs & project lead: Haris (https://github.com/hrisz) API & Back-end devs: Rayfan (https://github.com/rayfanaqbil)

 # Major Planning
 |Plans|Status|